SmartThingsCommunity/edge-cli-plugin/README.md

   --channel=channel                automatically assign driver to specified channel after upload

-  --compact                        use compact table format with no lines between body rows

-  --expanded                       use expanded table format with a line between each body row

   --hub=hub                        automatically install driver to specified hub, implies --assign if --assign or
                                    --channel not included

-  --indent=indent                  specify indentation for formatting JSON or YAML output

   --language=language              ISO language code or "NONE" to not specify a language.
 Defaults to the OS locale